 We all manage problems and difficulties in our day to day life, however sometimes things can become overwhelming and more difficult to manage or we simply do not want to continue as we have done.
-This can occur due to a trigger event or an accumulation of things, if ignored this could develop into problems.
-The therapy I practice is aimed at helping you discuss and reveal problems that may have links to the past, this provides a way forward so we can look at hlw we can help you improve your well being.
+This can occur due to a trigger event or an accumulation of things, if ignored this may develop into problems.
+The therapy I practice is aimed at helping you discuss and reveal problems that may have links to the past, this provides a way forward so we can look at how I can help you improve your well being.

 What is Psychotherapy?

 Psychotherapy is a process that sheds light over time on problems occurring in the present which can be a result of earlier life experiences and unresolved conflicts.
 The process involves regular support in a confidential and therapeutic setting.
 This can be done one to one: with yourself and a therapist, or in a group.
 A group would consist of up to about 8 other people and a group conductor who is a therapist.
 People in a group are from all walks of life and have all different sorts of problems.
 You will find others are struggling with similar things as yourself.

 Both individual and group therapy can offer an opportunity to consider afresh problems and situations that are causing emotional pain and distress.
 This process can be difficult and at times you may have uncomfortable feelings about continuing.
 This is to be expected and something which your therapist will understand and encourage honesty to be able to work through with you, or within the group.
 It is through exploring and understanding these difficulties that new ways of thinking, feeling and relating emerge.